 Boise State’s campus has expanded considerably in Dr. Kustra’s tenure.
 After nearly $400 million in capital development, the university now boasts state-of-the art multidisciplinary buildings, high-tech classrooms, clean rooms and laboratories, and cutting-edge facilities for the arts, business and economics, engineering, science, public policy and more.
 The University recently broke ground on an innovative and iconic Center for Fine Arts and planning is underway for the Micron Center for Materials Research, enabled by a $25 million donation from the Micron Foundation.

-With a long and distinguished career in public service in Illinois, Dr. Kustra served two terms as lieutenant governor, following 10 years in the Illinois legislature, where he served in leadership.
-He also chaired the Illinois Board of Higher Education, responsible for funding and oversight of the state’s nine public universities.
+Before coming to Idaho, Dr. Kustra had a long and distinguished career in public service in Illinois, serving two terms as lieutenant governor, and 10 years in the Illinois legislature, where he served in leadership.
+He chaired the Illinois Board of Higher Education, responsible for funding and oversight of the state’s nine public universities.

-Prior to joining Boise State, Dr. Kustra served a term as president of the Midwestern Higher Education Commission, following his presidency of Eastern Kentucky University.
-He has held faculty positions at Northwestern University, the University of Illinois-Chicago, Loyola University of Chicago, and the University of Illinois- Springfield.
+He served as president of the Midwestern Higher Education Commission and president of Eastern Kentucky University.
+He has held faculty positions at Northwestern University, the University of Illinois-Chicago, Loyola University of Chicago and the University of Illinois- Springfield.

 Dr. Kustra holds degrees from Benedictine College and Southern Illinois University, and a Ph.D. in political science from the University of Illinois, Urbana-Champaign.
-He and his wife, Kathy, have two grown children, three grandsons, and treasure the memory of their son, Steve.
+He and his wife, Kathy, have two grown children, four grandchildren, and treasure the memory of their son, Steve.